-Registration Be dressed in your uniform Have your resources to hand Registration Home learning for the day explained Maths • Teacher to teach the maths concept - up to 20 minutes. • Pupils sent off to complete their work independently.
+Registration Be dressed in your uniform · Have your resources to hand Registration Remote Learning for the day explained Maths Teacher to teach the maths concept - up to 30 minutes.
+Pupils sent off to complete their work independently.
 Some pupils may stay on with teacher to discuss further.
-English Teacher to teach the English concept - up to 20 minutes. • Pupils to complete their work independently. • Some pupils mat stay on with teacher to discuss further.
-Wider Curriculum • Pupils to complete the curriculum work in the home learning document. • Pupils to post their work on Seesaw to be marked by the teacher. • During this time, pupils to have lunch and take some exercise.
+English Teacher to teach the English concept - up to 30 minutes.
+Pupils to complete their work independently.
+Some pupils may stay on with teacher to discuss further.
+Wider Curriculum Pupils to complete the curriculum work in the Remote Learning document.
+Pupils to post their work on Seesaw to be marked by the teacher.
+During this time, pupils to have lunch and take some exercise.
 Afternoon Registration Whole class reading session.
 Pupils to share their work and say goodbye for the day.